BennyGaming635/Annouceal/README.md

 - Adjust speed and volume
 - Visual Annoucements
 - Smart Annoucements (E.g - Good morning in the morning or Good Evening in the arvo.)
-- Routes (Currently only the Grange Line)
+- Routes (All routes are complete in Adelaide).

 This is what I'm adding next (In order hopefully)
-1. More Routes!
-2.
+1. Adding Victorias' Metro Network.